 You will find all these exercises much easier if you master playing chords or triads in each key on a keyboard for yourself.
 Start with C (C, E, G), then D flat (D flat, F, A flat) and work from there.

-You will also be much more aware of your jaw being released if you use a bone-prop and, most importantly, what the rest of your body is up to if you work using a mirror.
+You will also be much more aware of your jaw being released if you use a bone-prop and, most importantly, what your jaw and the rest of your body is up to if you work using a mirror.

 Try to warm up whenever you’re going to sing unless you sing very regularly (ie. over an hour every day), in which case you will probably find your need to warm up diminishes.